List of non-EU countries compliant with new EU antimicrobial requirements

 Why?

-The EU is adopting a list of compliant non-EU countries to ensure that food of animal origin exported from non-EU countries to the EU complies with the EU requirements on antimicrobials (Regulation 2023/905).
+The list of compliant non-EU countries aims to ensure that food of animal origin imported into the EU complies with its requirements on the use of antimicrobials in food-producing animals (Regulation 2023/905).

 Timeline